Active Job Continuations in Rails 8.1

 That’s the whole API.
 No surprises.

-Rails teams tend to underreact to this feature.
+Most Rails teams will scroll past this feature.
 “We already use Sidekiq retries.
 We’re fine.”

 You’re not fine.
 Here’s why.